 Dr. Jones is an associate professor in management.
 He received his Ph.D. in personality/social psychology from the University of British Columbia in 2011.
-After which he spent time studying corporate psychopathy as a postdoc and studied leadership as a visiting scholar.
+After this, he spent time studying corporate psychopathy as a postdoc and studied leadership as a visiting scholar.
 From there, he worked for six years as an assistant professor in Legal Psychology before transitioning to management.

 Recent selected publications

 - Jones, D.N.
 (2014).
 Predatory personalities as behavioral mimics and parasites: Mimicry-Deception Theory.
 Perspectives on Psychological Science, 9, 445-451. doi: 10.1177/1745691614535936

 - Buckels, E.E., Jones, D.N., & Paulhus, D.L.
 (2013).
 Behavioral confirmation of everyday sadism.
 Psychological Science, 24, 2201-2209.
 DOI: 10.1177/0956797613490749

 - Jones, D.N.
 (2013).
 What's mine is mine and what's yours is mine: Psychopathy, narcissism, and gambling with your neighbor's money.
 Journal of Research in Personality, 47, 563-571.
 DOI: Full Text

 - Jones, D.N., & Figueredo, A.J.
 (2013).
 The core of darkness: uncovering the heart of the Dark Triad.
 European Journal of Personality, 27, 521-531.
 DOI: 10.1002/per.1893.